Join the Lab

 In the Healthy Brain Aging Laboratory, graduate students acquire a wide range of research skills.
 Their training includes computer-aided processing and analysis of MR Images, design and administration of cognitive and neuropsychological tests, interpretation of blood biomarkers and lifestyle behaviors, and advanced statistical analysis.
 Our neuroimaging projects are conducted at the Magnetic Resonance Research Facility in collaboration with E. Mark Haacke, Ph.D. and Jeff Stanley, Ph.D.

-Prospective graduate students are encouraged to contact Dr.Raz and current graduate students with questions with any questions they may have regarding research and education at Wayne State University; both in general and respecting the Behavioral and Cogntiive Neuroscience program.
-For contact information please refer to faculty or staff member profiles.
+Prospective graduate students are encouraged to contact Dr. Daugherty and current graduate students with any questions they may have regarding research and education at Wayne State University; both in general and with regards to the graduate programs.
+For contact information, please refer to faculty or staff member profiles.

 For a list of example interview questions for prospective graduate students, click here.